-Step one is to cook the spaghetti squash.
-Read this article on How to Cook Winter Squash for helpful tips and different ways to cook your squash.
+Read this article on How to Cook and Cut Spaghetti Squash for helpful tips and different ways to cook your squash.
 Basically, what you want to get is a mountain of stringy spaghetti squash.

 Next make the cheese sauce and mix it with the spaghetti squash.